fobser/draft-fobser-dnsop-dnssec-keyrecovery/draft-fobser-dnsop-dnssec-keyrestore.md

 The root zone is out of scope since the distribution of a new trust anchor takes considerably longer than the RRSIG lifetime {{RFC7958}}.

-Algorithm Rollovers as described in {{RFC6781}}, section 4.1.4 are out of scope as well.
-They are already complicated enough and trying to recover from an inoperable DNSSEC private key while an algorithm rollover is being performed is unlikely to be successful.
-If a new algorithm is required, the procedures defined in this document SHOULD be followed to first restore signing with the old algorithm.
-Once this has been completed a regular algorithm rollover can be performed.

-Regular key rollovers are in scope, since they do not pose extra challenges.
-The procedures described in this document effectively cancel a potentially ongoing key rollover and perform a new one.

 # DNSSEC Key Restore

 In case of a catastrophe where the DNSSEC private key becomes